1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Elimination Diet

-This diet removes common allergens for several weeks.
+This diet eliminates typical allergens during a period of weeks.
 These usually include:

 Elemental Diet